There are two ways you can apply to register a trade mark in China:

 If you apply using the Madrid protocol, your date of application will be listed as your Australian filing date, if you filed within the last six months.
 This can be important if someone else is applying for your trade mark in China, due to the first to file rule.

 This is a prerequisite.
-Before filing an application for international registration, you need to have filed an application for an Australian trade mark with IP Australia.
-Or you must have a recent registered Australian trade mark that is less than 6 months old.
+Before filing an application for international registration, you need to have filed an application for an Australian trade mark with us.
+Or you must have a recent registered Australian trade mark that is less than six months old.
 This is known as your basic or home country application/registration.

 When you file via the Madrid Protocol, the international trade mark must be the same as the Australian trade mark or registration, and the scope of goods or service can’t be broader than it is in Australia.

-You lodge you application with IP Australia, who will then forward your application to the World Intellectual Property Organization (WIPO) for processing.
+You lodge you application with us, and we will then forward your application to the World Intellectual Property Organization (WIPO) for processing.
 They are an agency of the United Nations which undertakes administrative processing and records the status of your application.

 Formalities examination by WIPO

 WIPO conducts a formalities examination of your application, essentially to make sure the paperwork is in order.
-Next they pass on the application to the Chinese Trade Marks Office (CTMO).
+Next they pass on the application to the CTMO.